H2O Global News | Blog

 Advanced weather prediction models

-Weather forecast models that incorporate information on soil moisture, vegetation, and other land surface conditions offer improved prediction of flash drought development and evolution.
-As these land-atmosphere feedback models continue to advance, scientists expect significantly enhanced forecast skill for flash drought events a few weeks in advance.
+Weather forecast models incorporating information on soil moisture, vegetation, and other land surface conditions offer improved flash drought development and evolution prediction.
+As these land-atmosphere feedback models continue to advance, scientists expect significantly enhanced forecast skills for flash drought events a few weeks in advance.
 Access to these state-of-the-art weather models helps water resource managers anticipate and prepare for possible drought scenarios.

 Drought information systems

-Integrated drought information systems that combine monitoring, forecasting, and decision support tools help coordinate data and predictions from various sources.
+Integrated drought information systems that combine monitoring, forecasting, and decision-support tools help coordinate data and predictions from various sources.
 These systems translate information into actionable insights that aid drought management and response.
-For example, the U.S. Drought Monitor incorporates multiple drought indicators and indices to determine the location, intensity, and duration of drought across the country each week.
-Similar systems at local and regional levels provide critical information to help communities plan for and mitigate the effects of flash droughts and other rapid onset events.
+For example, the U.S. Drought Monitor incorporates multiple indicators and indices to determine the drought’s location, intensity, and duration each week.
+Similar systems at local and regional levels provide critical information to help communities plan for and mitigate the effects of flash droughts and other rapid-onset events.

 Conclusion